NazarLyubchinsky/Stuffer/README.md

 ## main features

-- Key Features That Make the Store STUFFER Special
+ Key Features That Make the Store STUFFER Special:
 - Registration and Login: Registration and login are made easy with the option to either register as a new user or log in with an existing account.
 - Personal Profile: After logging in, you have the ability to update your personal information.
 You can modify your name, email address, password, and upload an avatar to personalize your account.
 - Search System: Our search system is conveniently located in the website header.
 You can search for products by their names.